Google Photos free up device storage option is greyed out

 CBackup is a professional cloud service that offers many amazing features like cloud storage combination, PC cloud backup as well as cloud to cloud backup.
 What’s more, the cloud storage combination and cloud to cloud backup features are free.
 Here, you can learn how to merge Google Drive accounts with CBackup:

 Step 2.
-Click My Storage on the left side, and click + Add Cloud button, then choose Google Drive and hit Add.
+Click My Storage on the left side, and click Add Clouds button, then choose Google Driveand hit Add.
 Then follow the on-screen guide to allow CBackup to access your cloud storage.

 Step 3.
 After adding, all your Google Drive accounts are listed here.
-Click the My Storage + button, you will see a New Combined Cloud option in the menu.
+Click the My Storage button, you will see an Add Combined Cloud option in the menu.
 Click it.

 Step 4.
 Tick the box next to the cloud storage account that you want to combine.
-After checking, click on Next.
+After checking, click on Next > Combine.

 Step 5.
 Then, you will have a Combined Cloud in your clouds list.
-You can choose the Combined Cloud as the backup destination to enjoy huge backup space.
+You can choose Backup PC to Combined Cloud to select it as the backup destination and enjoy huge backup space.

 The top three ways to fix the “Google Photos free up device storage greyed out” issue has been listed above, you can try them one by one until your error disappears.
 If you want more free storage space for photos, you can also try the CBackup to combine the storage space of multiple Google Drive accounts with ease.